 This is not an automatic process.
-You will need the help of a Richmond gun rights attorney to appeal to the court so you can exercise your 2nd Amendment rights once again.
+The Richmond gun rights lawyer at The Pendleton Law can appeal to the court so you can exercise your 2nd Amendment rights once again.
 Here’s what you need to know to get your rights back.

 Getting a Simple Pardon

 If you were convicted of a state felony, the way to restore your rights is through a simple pardon.
 Under Virginia law, if it has been five years since they freed you from all conditions of the court (e.g. parole, prison) and you’ve had no other criminal trouble, you can apply for a pardon.